Alloa railway station: Re-opening

 The new station building was designed by IDP Architects.

 In 2008, the railway reopened, with a new Alloa station situated to the east of its predecessor, due to the earlier construction of the leisure centre.
 A passenger-operated self-service ticket machine was installed in July 2008; the illustrated ticket was issued at Stirling station.

 Under Scottish Executive funding, the line between Stirling and Alloa was reopened to both passenger and freight traffic, with a key benefit being a reduction in congestion on the Forth Railway Bridge.
 Construction work started in 2005, with track laying commencing at the end of September 2006.
 It was originally projected that the station would reopen to passenger traffic in the Summer of 2007 but this date was then put back to allow for the upgrading of a level crossing.

-The official opening took place on Thursday, 15 May 2008.
+The official opening took place on 15 May 2008.

 Passenger use of the new railway station has greatly exceeded forecasts and since re-opening the service has been improved by increasing evening and Sunday frequencies from two-hourly to hourly and by adding the peak hour service to Edinburgh in 2009.
 In its first year the station was used by 400,000 passengers, against a forecast of 155,000.